 How to Maximise Tax Relief

-For instance, if you have an estate worth £1 million and you leave your main residence worth £400,000 to your children, you can claim both the Nil Rate Band and the Residence Nil Rate Band.
-This can significantly reduce the inheritance tax payable.
+For instance, if a married couple has an estate worth £900,000 and they leave their main residence to their children, they can claim combined NRBs of £650,000 plus combined RNRBs of £350,000, giving a total tax-free allowance of £1,000,000.
+The IHT bill on a £900,000 estate in this scenario would be £0.
 You can check how much inheritance tax you might pay on a £1 million estate by visiting our detailed guide on inheritance tax on £1 million.

 Case Studies